jgwehr/homelab-docker/services/monitor/README.md

 - `DIUN_NOTIF_DISCORD_WEBHOOKURL` - Refer to Diun's instructions.
 I use Discord
 - `${STATICCONFIGDIR}/diun/diun.yml` - Refer to Diun's instructions.
 You may need to edit this file for your needs.

+- `SPEEDTEST_APP_KEY` - I don't really understand why this is needed, but it is.
+Once the container is running, execute this command and paste the result into your .env: `php artisan key:generate --show`

 ### Data and Backups